Snowfighter/PomodoroTimer/README.md

 By the way, the Pause button gets activated `activePauseButton: true` and the Play button becomes inactive, which is quite logical, as you only want to use Pause button, when the App is in a work mode.

-`this.interval = setInterval(this.decreaseTimer, 1000)` executes a function `decreaseTimer` every second.
+`this.interval = setInterval(this.decreaseTimer, 1000)` executes a function `decreaseTimer` every second and returns an `intervalID`.
 I will discuss this function a bit later.

+I also console log, that the timer has started working.

 ```javascript
 startTimer = () => {